 What to do if You Have Been in an Accident

 If you have been in an accident, it is important to follow the correct protocol to ensure the protection of your health as well as finances.
 Immediately after an accident has occurred, move yourself (and vehicle if possible) out of harm’s way.
 Check on your health as well as the safety of others involved.
 Call the police, but never admit fault.
 Exchange information with other drivers involved.
 Contact your insurance company.
 Take note of the road conditions and collect visual evidence like pictures and/or videos.
 Seek immediate medical attention (even if you are not sure that you are injured).
-Lastly, contact a reputable personal injury attorney.
+Lastly, contact a reputable accident attorney.

 Connecting With a Personal Injury Attorney

 Highway car accidents can be scary, dangerous, and in some cases, deadly.
 Injuries suffered in car accidents can amount to significant medical bills, a loss of income, the inability to make future earning, and general pain and suffering.
 If you have been injured in a car accident due to the negligence of another driver, it is your right to pursue compensation for your injuries.
 While you can certainly file a personal injury claim on your own, it is not always the best route.
 An experienced personal injury attorney understands how to present your case to insurance companies, file the correct documents, negotiate with insurers, as well as pursue a personal injury case in court if necessary.
-Give the law office of Jerome O. Fjeld, PLLC a call to schedule your free initial consultation today.
+Give the personal injury law firm of Jerome O. Fjeld, PLLC a call to schedule your free initial consultation today.